-North El Bormo area
+North El Bromo area

 Performed a potential reserve and economic study that included a multi-case development plan for a seismically defined structural feature on the Algeria-Tunisia border.
 Productivity had been established by test drilling in both countries.

 Certified reserves for blocks 0, 14, 15, 17 and 18.
 Recently conducted a technical due diligence for acquisition of deepwater Block 32.
-Also performed a probabilistic analysis of the exploration potential of blocks 21 and 22 in the Kwanza basin.
+Also performed a probabilistic analysis of the exploration potential of blocks 21 and 22 in the Kwanza Basin.
 Also, evaluated the Kiame field.
 Currently conduct extensive evaluations of offshore gas resources and reserves for a major E&P consortium.
 Details are confidential.

 Evaluated the Aje field.

 Estimated reserves, production profiles and cashflow for the following fields: East Mibale, Emeraude, Gco, Gco South, Gco West, Kifuku, Kinkasi, Liawenda, Libwa, Lukami, Makelekese, Masseko, Mibale, Misato, Moko, Motoba, Muanda, Mwambe, Nsiamfumu, Tshiala, Tshiende and Yombo.

 Evaluated blocks B-1, CI-01, C-11, CI-26 (Acajou, Bahia and Espoir fields) CI-27, CI-40 (Baobab and Kossipo fields) and CI-202.

 El Wastani and Gelgel Concessions